Call Us 973-942-0300

 Saint Jeanne Jugan was totally confident that as the elderly poor came to her door seeking shelter, God would provide the means to be able to feed and clothe them.
 Her complete trust in Divine Providence, manifested through the generosity of people she approached in her need, was rewarded by a limitless number of new friends supporting her work with the poor.
-She did not shy away from ways to communicate her intention when she found herself in different towns, first securing the permission of the mayor of each town, and the publicity offered by newspaper articles introducing her work to the public.
+She did not shy away from begging and her ways to communicate her intention when she found herself in different towns, first securing the permission of the mayor of each town, and the publicity offered by newspaper articles introducing her work to the public.

 Today the collecting continues the work of seeking aid for the maintenance of our homes.
 You can see the Little Sisters still going to the marketplaces and warehouses picking up food for us to prepare and serve to our elderly Residents.
 We also visit various businesses and distributors during the week, who provide support with much-needed items, such as office supplies, cleaning supplies and printing needs that assist greatly in the general daily operation of our home.
 On the weekends, we seek financial assistance visiting the nearby churches and presenting our needs to the parishioners.